Configurationz/logstash.config/index.md

 sudo apt-get update && sudo apt-get install logstash
 ```

-* Now we need to create a logstash pipeline to receive the logs from beats (filebeat) and send it to elastic search and also transfom the apache logs
+* Now we need to create a logstash pipeline to receive the logs from beats (filebeat), transfom the apache logs and then forward it to elastic search

 * The tested pipeline for transforming apache logs is _**[apache.conf](./files/apache.conf)**_